david-knott/moderncompilerinjava/CURRENT.md

 I recommend that ListList class also contains a reference to the corresonding class that generated it

+Note the CodeGen package is specifically for an intel x64 instruction set.
+This should be abstracted in the same way the Frame is
 ## Later

 For register allocation we need to build the interference graph using all the code blocks,